-Each factor was evaluated qualitatively using existing and developed information (quantitative and qualitative), NFS input, and professional judgement.
-A focus was made on how well the alternatives would reduce the impacts of erosion, flooding, storm surge and wave attack created by severe coastal storms and sea level rise across the each economic, environmental, and social factors.
+Each benefit was evaluated qualitatively using existing and developed information (quantitative and qualitative), NFS input, and professional judgement.
+A focus was made on how well the alternatives will reduce the impacts of erosion, storm surge and wave attack created by severe coastal storms and sea level change across the each economic, environmental, and social factors.

-3.6.4.1 Regional Economic Development (RED)
+3.7.4.1 Regional Economic Development (RED)